Prajit-Sengupta/Blockchain-HR-Management-SmartContract/HumanResources/README.md

 # HumanResources Contract Documentation

 ## Overview
-The `HumanResources` contract provides a human resources payment system where employees can be registered, terminated, and paid in either USDC or ETH based on their preference.
-The HR manager, specified upon contract deployment, is responsible for managing employees.
-This contract is designed to be deployed on the Optimism network and uses Chainlink oracles for fetching ETH/USD prices and Uniswap AMM for converting USDC to ETH.
+The `HumanResources` contract provides a human resources payment management system where employees can be registered, terminated, and can be paid according to their preference (ETH or USDC).
+Upon contract deployment the HR Manager gets specified (By the Constructor in our code) which controls the system.
+This contract is designed to be deployed on the Optimism network and uses Chainlink oracles for fetching real-time ETH/USD prices and Uniswap AMM for converting USDC to ETH.

+## Assumptions
+- For the purpose of this coursework, we assume that **1 USD = 1 USDC**.
+- By default, the salary is paid in **USDC** unless the employee explicitly switches their preference to ETH.

+### IWETH.sol File
+- The Uniswap swap provides WETH (Wrapped ETH) instead of direct ETH.
+To ensure that employees receive native ETH when they request it, the contract uses `IWETH` to unwrap WETH into ETH.

-### Key Functionalities
+### Key Points
 - **Role Management**: Only the HR manager can register or terminate employees.
+Also switchcurreny can be accessed by Active employees only.
 - **Salary Payments**: Employees can withdraw accumulated salaries in USDC or ETH based on their preference.
 - **Oracle Integration**: The contract uses Chainlink to fetch the latest ETH/USD price.
 - **AMM Integration**: Uses Uniswap to convert USDC to ETH when an employee opts to receive their salary in ETH.
-- **Reentrancy Protection**: Withdrawals are protected against reentrancy attacks using OpenZeppelin's `ReentrancyGuard`.
+- **Reentrancy Protection**: Withdrawals are protected against reentrancy attacks using OpenZeppelin's `ReentrancyGuard` functionality.

-## Assumptions
-For the purpose of this coursework, we assume that **1 USD = 1 USDC**.

-## Default Currency
-- By default, the salary is paid in **USDC** unless the employee explicitly switches their preference to ETH.

 ## Functions Implemented from `IHumanResources`
 ### 1. `registerEmployee(address employee, uint256 weeklyUsdSalary)`